dagster-io/dagster/docs/docs-next/docs/guides/data-assets/passing-data-between-assets.md

 <CodeExample filePath="guides/data-assets/passing-data-assets/passing-data-explicit.py" language="python" title="Using External Storage" />

 In this example, the first asset opens a connection to the SQLite database and writes data to it.
 The second asset opens a connection to the same database and reads data from it.
+The dependency between the first asset and the second asset is made explicit through the asset's `deps` argument.

 The benefits of this approach are:
 - It's explicit and easy to understand how data is stored and retrieved